efournier92/Notes/Seminars/TealiumTrainingWorkshop2019/TealiumTrainingWorkshop2019.md

 - Tags are recorded logging the time and user who published the changes
   - For finger-pointing purposes
 - JS extensions support advanced use-cases
-  - Virtually any logic that's not natively supported by Tealium, can be accomodated via this extension
+  - Virtually any logic that's not natively supported by Tealium, can be accommodated via this extension
 - __Do not tag templates in JS extensions__
   - Such templates should be fed directly from Tealium Tag marketplace

+## 19-10-30
+# Tealium Training | Day 02

 ## Order of Operations